I Got Plenty o' Nuttin': Creation

-The original orchestration introduced a banjo, which was used for "lightly sounding the vamp-like chords against the tuneful and exhuberant melody of the soloist".
+The original orchestration introduced a banjo, which was used for "lightly sounding the vamp-like chords against the tuneful and exuberant melody of the soloist".
 It has been noted that both the tune and the lyrics bear a significant resemblance to the Gershwin brothers' earlier hit "I Got Rhythm".

 Versions

-The song has been covered by many musicians, from its first performance by Todd Duncan.
+The song has been covered by many musicians since its performance by Todd Duncan at the opera's premiere in 1935.
 Some of the most notable performers included Bing Crosby (recorded March 29, 1936), Aaron Bridgers (1950), Ella Fitzgerald and Louis Armstrong (1957), Frank Sinatra (1957), Pearl Bailey (1959), Carol Kidd (1994).
-In 1998 it was performed by Michael Franti and Spearhead.
+Robert McFerrin sang the role of Porgy, played by Sidney Poitier, in the 1959 film.